influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/guides/dashboard-template-variables.md

 ```

 #### Custom meta query variable use cases
-Custom meta query template variables should be used any time you are pulling potential values from InfluxDB, but the pre-canned template variable types aren't able to return the desired list of values.
+Custom meta query template variables should be used any time you are pulling values from InfluxDB, but the pre-canned template variable types aren't able to return the desired list of values.

 ## Reserved variable names
 The following variable names are reserved and cannot be used when creating template variables.